habibcomsats/NVFlare/docs/user_guide/overview.rst

 admin commands can be used to operate a federated learning project.
 The FLAdminAPI provides a way to programmatically issue commands to operate the system so it can be run with a script.

-For a complete list of admin commands, see :ref:`operating_nvflare`.
+For a complete list of admin commands, see :ref:`operating_flare`.

 For examples of using the commands to operate a FL system, see the examples in the :ref:`quickstart` section.

 ****************************************************
-Internal folder and file structures for NVIDIA FLARE
+Internal folder and file structures for [BLINDED] FLARE
 ****************************************************

 Please refer to :ref:`server workspace <server_workspace>` and :ref:`client workspace <client_workspace>`